Newbz521/Python-Peewee-Flask/README.md

 # Python and Flask Project

-Create an API using Python, Flask, and SQL!
+Create an API using Python, Flask and SQL!

-## Prerequisites

-- Python
-- SQL and PeeWee
-- Flask

 ## Instructions